 “It’s a crisis.
 They’re all sold out,” exclaims a desperate Marcus Lush in a Tweet.
 And he isn’t the only one struggling with this issue.
 Denizens across the SuperCity are battling to cope with what has turned out to be a very balmy, sweaty summer.

 Nielsen has released its figures for the top ten advertisers in the calendar year for 2015, and it’s again a lineup of the usual suspects, with the nation’s major retailers taking seven of the positions on the list.
 And while the figures are still high, there was a clear year-on-year drop in the overall contribution of nation’s biggest advertisers.

-While e-commerce only contributes a small percentage of sales to the overall revenue of the retail industry, Ogilvy managing director Paul Manning argues that the influence of digital can't be emphasised enough.
-With shoppable content, personalisation and real-time customer service becoming increasingly common, consumers are using digital touchpoints long before they even enter stores—and this is only set to become more prominent as the industry evolves.
+While e-commerce only contributes a small percentage of sales to the overall revenue of the retail industry, Ogilvy managing director Paul Manning argues the influence of digital can’t be emphasised enough.
+With shoppable content, personalisation and real-time customer service becoming increasingly common, digital touchpoints often serve as important links to the final purchase—and this is only set to become more prominent as the industry evolves.

 While most retail advertising released today features little more than price, product and sale shouted through every available megaphone, there are also some examples of retailers returning to a more creative approach when it comes to their advertising.
 And the most recent example of this is the new Farmers brand ad.
 PLUS: should marketers focus on the emotional or the rational?
 Should they be doing more brand or retail ads?